 NICU nursing is one of the most technically demanding and emotionally complex specialties in nursing.
 The patients are the smallest and most fragile.
 The family dynamics are unlike any other unit.
 And the question of whether this specialty fits you requires a more honest self-assessment than “I love babies.”

-This guide covers what the NICU day looks like beyond the job description, the emotional realities that drive burnout in experienced nurses and attrition in new grads, what distinguishes nurses who thrive in the NICU long-term, and how to evaluate whether this specialty suits who you actually are — not just who you want to be.
+This guide covers what the NICU day looks like beyond the job description, the emotional realities that drive burnout in experienced nurses and attrition in new grads, what distinguishes nurses who thrive in the NICU long-term, and how to evaluate whether this specialty suits who you are, not just who you want to be.

 Fast-scan: NICU specialty fit summary